Cha chaan teng

 Cha chaan teng (茶餐廳 (tea restaurant)), often called a Hong Kong-style cafe or diner in English, is a type of restaurant that originated in Hong Kong.
 Cha chaan tengs are commonly found in Hong Kong, Macau, and parts of Guangdong.
 Due to the waves of mass migrations from Hong Kong in the 1980s, they are now established in major Chinese communities in Western countries such as Australia, Canada, the United Kingdom, and the United States.
 Likened to a greasy spoon cafe or an American diner, cha chaan tengs are known for eclectic and affordable menus, which include dishes from Hong Kong cuisine and Hong Kong-style Western cuisine.

-They draw comparisons to Western cafés due to their casual settings, as well as menus revolving around coffee and tea.
+Popular cha chaan teng dishes include fried eggs, pastry chicken pies, and baked pork chop rice with ketchup as an ingredient.
+Guests frequently order black coffee or black tea with canned milk.
+The setting is casual; Hong Kong construction workers as well as sharp-suited bankers frequent cha chaan tengs.

 History

-Since the 1850s, Western cuisine in Hong Kong had been available only in full-service restaurants—a privilege limited for the upper class, and financially out of reach for most working-class locals.
+Since the 1850s, Western cuisine in Hong Kong had been available only in full-service restaurants.
+This privilege was limited for the upper class, and financially out of reach for most working-class locals.
 In the 1920s, dining in a Western restaurant could cost up to $10, while a working local earned $15 to $50 per month.

-After the Second World War, Hong Kong culture was influenced by British culture, with locals beginning to add milk to tea and eating cakes.
-Some Hongkongers set up cha chaan tengs that targeted a local audience.
-Providing different kinds of Canto-Western cuisine and drinks with very low prices led to them being regarded as "cheap Western food", or "soy sauce Western food" (豉油西餐).
+After the Second World War, Hong Kong culture was influenced by British culture.
+The working-class Hongkongers became influenced by European customs, milk was occasionally added to black tea, and sometimes accompanied by cakes, sandwiches, or other kind of foreign confectionery.
+The set up of cha chaan tengs targeted a local audience.
+Providing different kinds of Canto-Western cuisine and drinks at low prices was regarded as "soy sauce Western food" (豉油西餐).